Immediate Derivatives Suffice for Online Recurrent Adaptation: Background

 Eligibility traces \citep{murray2019rflo, bellec2020eprop} avoid this cost by replacing $J_t$ with a scalar or diagonal approximation:

 The decay $\lambda$ (typically 0.95) is meant to approximate the fading influence of past timesteps.
 This reduces cost to $O(n^2)$ but discards most of the recurrent component of the gradient.
-The resulting traces are biologically motivated and computationally cheap, but they fail to adapt to distribution shifts in practice, a failure typically attributed to the missing Jacobian term.
+The resulting traces are biologically motivated and cheap, but fail to adapt to distribution shifts in practice, a failure usually blamed on the missing Jacobian term.

-Adam \citep{kingma2015adam} maintains a per-parameter running estimate of squared gradient magnitudes: $v_t = \beta_2 \, v_{t-1} + (1 - \beta_2) \, g_t^2$.
-Each parameter update is then normalized by $\sqrt{v_t}$, which equalizes effective learning rates across parameters with different gradient scales.
-In standard usage this is a training convenience.
-In recurrent networks, where nonlinear activations compress recurrent gradients to be orders of magnitude smaller than output gradients, this normalization has a more specific role that we identify in Section~\ref{sec:mechanism}.
+Per-parameter adaptive optimizers \citep{kingma2015adam} keep running estimates of squared gradient magnitudes and normalize updates by their square root, equalizing effective learning rates across parameters with heterogeneous gradient scales.
+We use Adam as the default optimizer for cross-architecture comparisons, but Section~\ref{sec:optimizer} and Appendix~\ref{app:optimizers} show the choice is task-dependent: multiple optimizers adapt with appropriate per-task LR tuning.